‘Teen Mom 2’ Star Leah Messer Drops Bombshell, Reveals Her Kids Want Her To Be With Jeremy Calvert

-The new season of Teen Mom 2 is airing on MTV and Leah Messer’s segments have fans wondering if there is a reconciliation in store for Leah and her ex-husband Jeremy Calvert.
-On the most recent episode, fans watched as Leah and Jeremy spent some time together in New York and in a new preview released by the official Teen Mom Twitter account, Leah opens up and reveals that her kids want her to get back together with Jeremy Calvert.
+The new season of Teen Mom 2 is airing on MTV and Leah Messer’s segments have fans wondering if there is a reconciliation in store for Leah and her ex-husband, Jeremy Calvert.
+On the most recent episode, fans watched as Leah and Jeremy spent some time together in New York and in a new preview released by the official Teen Mom Twitter account, Leah opens up and reveals that her kids want her to get back together with Jeremy.

-In the preview, Leah and her sister Victoria are in Costa Rica with Kailyn Lowry.
-However, the clip shows Leah and Victoria spending some time together.
+In the preview, Leah and her sister, Victoria, are in Costa Rica with Kailyn Lowry.
+The clip shows Leah and Victoria spending some time together.
 After some exploring, the two sit down and start talking.
 Victoria asks Leah about Jeremy and their time in New York.

 “We had a great weekend.
 I think I talked to Jeremy every single day,” Leah tells Victoria.